New York, NY

 Polly Apfelbaum’s artistic practice fuses traditions of painting, craft, and installation to dissolve spatial, plastic, and temporal boundaries.Artist Bio

-This is not a rug/A Sun Bonnet Women is an installation containing hand-woven carpets, ceramics, drawings, wallpaper and/or immersive color.
-The key visual motif comes from a painting of a faceless woman in a symbolic Pennsylvania Dutch style, relating it to contemporary ideas surrounding the portrayal of women.
+For the Love of Una Hale (Cards of Identity) is an installation using ceramics, benches, wallpaper and immersive color.
+The key visual influence originates from a 20th-century painting of a faceless woman in the symbolic Pennsylvania German style by the artist David Ellinger, relating it to contemporary ideas surrounding craft, gender and identity.